 Dorset road trip- best places to visit?

-The main highlight of a road trip to Dorset in the area has to be Old Harry’s Rocks – a collection of white stone monoliths that have been carved out along the coast.
+The main highlight of a road trip to Dorset in the area has to be Old Harry Rocks – a collection of white stone monoliths that have been carved out along the coast.
 It’s one of the most impressive stretches of scenery in the UK with dazzling chalk stacks assembled like a jigsaw puzzle waiting to be completed.
 If you get time, be sure to enjoy one of the many fabulous Dorset walks- you won’t regret it.

 For another natural phenomenon, Durdle Door is possibly one of the most recognisable symbols of the Jurassic Coast.
 Over time, crashing waves have eroded limestone stacks in the sea leaving a glorious natural arch.
-It’s a beautiful stretch of beach, ideal for a long summer stroll.

 Editors note: (I (Kat) actually jumped off the top of Durdle Door on my hen party!)